dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 $$\text{where,} ~A \in \mathbb{R}^{D\times D}~\text{and}~b\in \mathbb{R}^{D}$$

-Then the random variable $z$ will also follow a gaussian distribution as follows:
+Then the random variable $z$ will also follow a Gaussian distribution as follows: